xploretv2go/xploretv.template.extended/_docs/README.md

 Please consult the documentation of ACF to use the full capacity of the plugin.
 Hit Update when you are done.

+<h3>Adding additional CSS and Javascript</h3>

+Never work directly in the core files.
+If you need additional CSS or Javascript, please put them directly in your section_x.php file or put them in /assets.
+Take care to name them according to the section you add.
+For example if you add an additional CSS file for your custom section_x, please add your code to /assets/css/section_x.css and add it to the header in function seso_register_styles().

+If you need additional asset files, please put them in a subfolder in /images, for example /images/section_x

 <h3>Connecting the dots</h3>

 Now it's time to connect the ACF data within the variable $all_data as mentioned above.